krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 run behavior of complex systems, we need models that treat time and history as first-class concepts we can reason and compute with.

-This, in turn, lets us apply techniques from disclines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.
+This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.